MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-upgradeability-disciplines.md

 - Create a process to monitor for new Azure Arc Data Controller upgrades availability.
 - Properly size your cluster by planning for future capacity, upgrades and features.
 - Avoid deploying Generally avaialble and preview Azure Arc-enabled SQL Managed Instances on the same Data Controller.
-- Avoid using preview versions in your production environment if you require an SLA on the service.
+- Avoid using preview versions in your production environment and only use them for evaluation purposes.
 - Review the [troubleshooting guide](/azure/azure-arc/data/maintenance-window#failed-upgrades) to understand how to get the needed logs and understand the reason for upgrade failure.

 #### Directly connected mode